yaritaft/django_weather_challenge/README.md

 ```
 pre-commit install
 ```

+## How to use the API

+Inside weather/documentation/postman_collections you will be able to find postman collections with examples of how to query the API to get different results.

 ## Tests and code coverage
 Unit tests and integration tests were made.
 Integration tests only work with the API up and running.